Custom Search

 Sagres

-Go to the Map Sagres Panorama Sagres - Atlantic Coast Views
+Sagres Panorama Sagres - Atlantic Coast Views

 Sagres is the nearest town but Cape St.Vincent is the actual spot some five minutes further on.
 Called the 'End of the world' but actually is the most South-Westerly point of Europe.
 There is nothing out there until you get to America.
 Truly a wild spot though catering well for tourists with tourist stalls and snack bars throughout the summer.
 The views North and East along the coastlines are fantastic especially on a clear day.